Conservative Party (UK): Family policy

 As prime minister, David Cameron wanted to 'support family life in Britain' and put families at the centre of domestic social policymaking.
 He stated in 2014 that there was 'no better place to start' in the Conservative mission of 'building society from the bottom up' than the family, which was responsible for individual welfare and well-being long before the welfare state came into play.
 He also argued that 'family and politics are inextricably linked'.
 Both Cameron and Theresa May aimed at helping families achieve a work-home balance and have previously proposed to offer all parents 12 months parental leave, to be shared by parents as they choose.
 This policy is now in place, offering 50 weeks total parental leave, of which 37 weeks are paid leave, which can be shared between both parents.

 Other policies have included doubling the free hours of childcare for working parents of three and four-year-olds from 15 hours to 30 hours a week during term-time, although parents can reduce the number of hours per week to 22 and spread across 52 weeks of the year.
 The government also introduced a policy to fund 15 hours a week of free education and childcare for 2-year-olds in England if parents are receiving certain state benefits or the child has a SEN statement or diagnosis, worth £2,500 a year per child.

 Health and drug policy

-In 1945 the Conservatives declared support for universal healthcare.
 They introduced the Health and Social Care Act 2012, constituting the biggest reformation that the NHS has ever undertaken.

 The Conservative Party supports drug prohibition.
-Legalisation of cannabis for some medical uses is favoured by some Conservative politicians.
 The party has rejected both decriminalising drugs for personal use and the creation of safe consumption sites.
 In 2024 the Conservative government passed a law to phase out smoking by banning the sale of tobacco to anyone born in or after 2009.

+In September 2026, the vast majority of the Conservative Party's MPs voted against the Terminally Ill Adults (End of Life) Bill.